gmpatel/articles/README.md

 ## Source code of the solution

-### Please run the script section below to pull the full source code of the solution
+### In the MAC terminal please run the script section below to pull the full source code of the solution

 $ mkdir ~/go/src/github.com/gmpatel/
 $ cd ~/go/src/github.com/gmpatel/